HiassofT/rpi-cirrus-config/README.md

 ## alsa

-* `RPi-Cirrus.conf` ALSA card configuration for IEC958 (S/PDIF) output.
+* [`RPiCirrus.conf`](alsa/RPiCirrus.conf) ALSA card configuration for IEC958 (S/PDIF) output.
 Copy this file to `/usr/share/alsa/cards` to get S/PDIF AC3 and DTS passthrough in audio and video player applications like Kodi.